pandeykartikey/goto/README.md

 3. `return`: It is used to terminate a function.
 It may also be used to return values from functions.

+### 5.9 Comments
+Single Line comments are supported by goto.

+    # This is a comment

 ## 6. Contributing
 If you spot anything that seems wrong, please do [report an issue](https://github.com/pandeykartikey/goto/issues).